Timongcraft/Tgc-System/README.md

 onJoin:
   enabled: false
-  #Here you also can use color codes and "%AlertPrefix%" will be replaced with the alert Prefix
+  #Here you also can use color codes, %prefix% will be replaced with the plugins prefix and
+  #%alertPrefix% will be replaced with the alert Prefix
-  message: "Edit in /plugins/Tgc-System/config.yml"
+  message: "%prefix%Edit in /plugins/Tgc-System/config.yml"
   #If a player joins and has a status set he will be shown a message with the players status
   status: false